Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

         public IReadOnlyList<GameObject> GameObjects => _mapObjects.AsReadOnly();
         public ScreenSurface SurfaceObject => _mapSurface;
         public GameObject UserControlledObject { get; set; }

+        // ... other code ...
     ```

     Notice that `GameObjects` is a read-only list.
-This lets objects outside of the map know about what objects are on the map, but we want the map itself to control adding and removing game objects.
+This lets anything outside of the map know about what objects are on the map, but we want the map itself to control adding and removing game objects.

 01. Next, update the `Map` constructor to initialize the `_mapObjects` collection: